SharafatKarim/archmate/README.md

 ## Acknowledgements

 All thanks to [Md.
-Redwan Hossain](https://github.com/redwan-hossain/) for inspiring me and his tool to easily use pacman package manger, [lazypac](https://github.com/redwan-hossain/lazypac)
+Redwan Hossain](https://github.com/redwan-hossain/) for inspiring me.
+His tool to easily use pacman package manger, [lazypac](https://github.com/redwan-hossain/lazypac) really inspired me and gave a lot of ideas!